 If it is prior to the first day of instruction, a student should drop all courses through MyRegistration and also submit a University Cancelation/Withdraw form.
 If instruction has already begun, he/she must formally request a withdrawal from the University using the University Cancelation/Withdraw form.
-If a student cancels or withdraws, he/she will no longer be eligible to attend for that semester or any future semester until he/she is reinstated.
-Please visit the policy page of this Website and see the section regarding to the Reinstatement policy.

 More information about the following items can be found below.